 As a general rule, it should be fine to go for the same size as your street shoes.

-A lot of room between the tip of your toes and the end of the shoe is not so desirable, neither so tight that it gets uncomfortable (again, avoiding the extremes is key).
+A lot of room between the tip of your toes and the end of the shoe is not so desirable on dance shoes, neither so tight that it gets uncomfortable (Again, avoiding the extremes is key).

 Most brands have a size chart with their measures that you can compare to your feet.

-When not buying in person and if in doubt, a good trick is to put your feet on a paper and draw the silhouette adding a note on their length, width and so on (do it with both feet, since they’re usually not the exact same size).
+When not buying in person and if in doubt, a good trick is to put your feet on a paper and draw the silhouette taking note of their length and width to check with the seller (do it with both feet, since they’re usually not the exact same size).

 Types of dance shoes